-In those thirteen studies in KAP toward COVID-19; there is a gap between knowledge, attitude and practice that is why COVID-19 is increasingly fast in Ethiopia.
-The findings also indicated that knowledge directly influenced attitudes.
-Good KAP is a tool that can hopefully be used to control the spread of COVID-19.
-Therefore, the
+In those thirteen studies on Knowledge, Attitude and Practice towards COVID-19 in Ethiopia; there is a gap between knowledge, attitude and practice; some had good knowledge about the virus but their practice was very poor that is why COVID-19 is increase alarmingly in Ethiopia.
+The review also revealed that knowledge directly influenced attitudes.
+Good KAP is a tool that can be used to assess the current conditions and if it is used properly it plays a pivotal role to control the spread of COVID-19.
+Therefore the following recommendations are given